-The transmission dipstick and fill port are located under the boom, and are accessible from the right side stairwell (see Figure 4).
+The transmission dipstick and fill port are located under the boom(see Figure 4).

 Always check the transmission oil level prior to starting the engine to be sure there is oil in the sump.
 The cold oil level must be above the "L" (low) mark on the dipstick.